 - Improved Texture: The fibrous, chewy texture of soya chunks makes them a satisfying meat substitute for both vegetarians and vegans.

-- Low Fat: Since the oil has been extracted from the soybeans, soya chunks are naturally low in fat, making them a healthy option for those looking to reduce fat intake while maintaining a high-protein diet.
+- Low Fat: Manufacturers extract oil from soybeans, which makes soya chunks naturally low in fat—a healthy choice for those reducing fat intake while maintaining a high-protein diet.

 Final Product: Versatile and Nutritious